Part 2 - GUI

 else:

-self.printInTerminal("System", "To let the assistant interact with sessions, select one or multiples sessions in the Sessions tab and interact with it, otherwise the assistant will not be feed the responses.")
+self.printInTerminal("System", "To let the assistant interact with sessions, select one or multiple sessions in the Sessions tab and interact with it; otherwise the assistant will not be fed the responses.")

 client = OpenAI(api_key=api_key)